 New : Umbrellas that change colour in the rain!

 New to the gift shop, Bright Red Gummies!

 Autumn is here and with it the best time to plant, prune and generally get stuck into the garden!
 Seed potatoes are just coming into season now and we have the first batches available in store.
 Also as soon as we get some decent rains it is time to plant everlasting seeds.
 Which will give you a magnificent display come spring, for time on how to grow these annuals check out this Paper Daisy info sheet.

 Easter and Mothers day are both approaching fast and if you are looking for a gift thats not made of chocolate then we have pletty of new and wonderfully gifts instore.

 Our plants have grown well over summer and we are starting to see a wide range of plants become available again, some that have been hard to find include the Eucalyptus orbifolia and Beaufortia aestiva, check them out!

 From all of us at Zanthorrea, Happy gardening and have a safe and joy full Easter!

 Time to plant

 Frog ponds are great to get planted up all year round.
 Either use a bowl, or dig in a plastic liner.
-Use a strappy water plant like the Ficinia nudiflora or Juncus krausii to help keep the water in good condition.
+Use strappy leafed water plants like the Ficinia nodosa or Juncus krausii to help keep the water in good condition.
 It is nice to plant Dianellas and Darwinias around a frog pond as this will give them some protection and will attract insects for the frogs to eat.

 The photo competition is now closed.
 Here are the fabulous entries.